 School Requirements – What does the school need to do to deliver Active Kids?

-- Create an Active Kids team – who will deliver the Active Kids program across the year group(s).
-You may already have a team focused on student health and wellbeing, incorporating the program into the school’s vision will help to strengthen the program and link it into other school policies and initiatives.
+- Create an Active Kids team – who deliver the Active Kids program across the year group(s).
+You may already have a team focused on student health and wellbeing, incorporating the program into the school’s vision will help to strengthen the program and link it into other school policies and initiatives

 - Deliver Active Kids Program including: